Do Large Language Models Mirror Cognitive Language Processing?: Introduction

 \section{Introduction}

-Large language models, e.g., GPT-4, have progressively approached human-level language comprehension and generation, demonstrating outstanding language perception capabilities.
-As LLMs are usually pre-trained on a huge amount of texts and then tuned with a wide range of high-quality instructions, both of which can be considered as the textual outputs of human language cognition, it is natural to ask: do LLMs mirror human cognitive language processing?
-Or to what extend LLM representations are ``similar'' to cognitive language processing signals of the brain?
-Answering such questions might facilitate us to understand the inner workings of LLMs, the impact of various factors (e.g., model scaling) on LLMs, evaluations of LLMs etc.
+Large language models, e.g., chatGPT \citep{blog2023introducing}, have demonstrated linguistic capabilities that progressively approach human-level language comprehension and generation.
+The text representations learned by LLMs transform text into a high-dimensional semantic space \citep{mikolov2013distributed}.
+In neuroscience, brain cognitive processing signals, e.g., EEG, fMRI signals, have been widely acknowledged to be able to represent a snapshot of cognitive representations of language in human brains \citep{DBLP:conf/emnlp/XuMF16}.
+Such signals record human brain activities during the cognitive processing of language and play a key role in revealing the internal workings of human language cognition \citep{friederici2011brain}.
+Thus, it is natural to ask: how ‘‘similar'' are these two different modalities of language representations (LLMs representations and cognitive language processing signals in the brain)?
+Or do LLMs mirror human cognitive language processing?
+Answering these questions might facilitate us to interpret LLMs from the perspective of neuroscience.

-Previous studies have explored the assessment of consistency between representations learned by pre-trained language models and cognitive processing signals.
-For instance, \citet{schrimpf2021neural} compare human neuroimaging data with representations from 43 pre-trained language models that are smaller than 1B-sized LLMs, revealing that language models with stronger predictive abilities for the next word exhibit greater alignment with human brain.
-Nevertheless, it is yet to be tested whether the latest LLMs maintain consistency with human cognitive data.
+Previous studies have explored the assessment of consistency between representations learned by pre-trained language models and cognitive processing signals \citep{DBLP:conf/emnlp/XuMF16,DBLP:conf/conll/HollensteinTLZ19,abnar2019blackbox}.
+Along this research line, recent studies compare human neuroimaging data with representations learned by 43 pre-trained language models that are smaller than 1B-sized LLMs, revealing that language models with stronger predictive abilities for the next word exhibit greater alignment with the human brain \citep{schrimpf2021neural}.
+However, current LLMs have scaled up their model size by hundreds of times (e.g. LLaMa3-400B+ \citep{blog2024introducing}), and been strengthened by alignment training methods such as supervised fine-tuning (SFT) and reinforcement learning with human feedback (RLHF) \citep{ouyang2022training}.
+These factors contribute significantly to the enhanced capabilities of LLMs \citep{wei2022emergent, DBLP:journals/corr/abs-2307-04964}.
+Nevertheless, it is yet to be tested whether the latest LLMs with scales of 7B and above maintain consistency with human cognitive data.
+Additionally, the impact of pre-training data size, alignment training, prompts, and other training strategies on LLM-brain similarity has not been investigated.